ysayonnar/file-manager/README.md

 1. Install Golang
 2. Clone repository
 3. Configure file manager.
-Move to `filemanager/internal/commamd-parser/ command-parser.go` and set your values into following settings:
+Move to `filemanager/internal/commamd-parser/command-parser.go` and set your values into following settings:

 - `MAX_FILE_SIZE_TO_READ` - maximum file size in bytes that can be opened
 - `PATH_TO_VSCODE` - path to your executable text editor, vs code for example